rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

     </copy>
     ```

     The above code checks the existence of the given package in the R-Studio installation.
-It only installs the package if the given package is not already installed, thus eliminating the redundant installation of packages.
+It only installs the package if it is not already installed, thus eliminating the redundant installation of packages.

 4. Load Libraries

     The library() function call installs and attaches the given library in memory and makes the included functions available.
-If a call to a function is made and the corresponding library is not already attached, you get an error.
+You get an error if a call to a function is made and the corresponding library is not already attached.

     ```
     <copy>